What is Pediatric Cancer Related Distress?

-- Beginning in 2015, all cancer centers that are accredited by the American College of Surgeons Commission on Cancer, including sites that provide care to children, are required to screen all patients for distress, as well as to offer further assessment, education, support, and referrals for services.
+- All cancer centers that are accredited by the American College of Surgeons Commission on Cancer, including sites that provide care to children, are required to screen all patients for distress, as well as to offer further assessment, education, support, and referrals for services.

 - Adjusting to these changes is challenging and can lead to feelings of uncertainty and distress.